Veteran WNBA coach Pokey Chatman says decision to join Storm staff was a ‘no-brainer’

 Added Chatman: “I’m sure she had the pick of the litter of people to call.
 It was nice to get that phone call about coming along with her on this journey.
 It was an easy yes.
 It was a no-brainer.”

-Chatman and first-year assistant Ebony Hoffman, who join Perry Huang, were introduced as the newest additions to the Storm coaching staff on January 21, replacing Gary Kloppenburg and Ryan Webb.
+Chatman and first-year assistant Ebony Hoffman, who join Perry Huang, were introduced as the newest additions to the Storm coaching staff Jan.
+21, replacing Gary Kloppenburg and Ryan Webb.

 Quinn, who heads into her second year and first full season in command of the Storm, witnessed firsthand Chatman’s coaching ability in 2007 when she played for her in Russia.